 Dark Side – Exhibition

-Advances in night photography have paralledled advances in photographic technology for the last hundred years, and as night photography has become increasingly more accessible, an ever-increasing number of photographers engage in the practice on a regular, rather than occassional or experiemental, basis.
+Advances in night photography have paralleled advances in photographic technology for the last hundred years, and as night photography has become increasingly more accessible, an ever-increasing number of photographers engage in the practice on a regular, rather than occasional or experimental, basis.
 The exhibition will show how the art and technology of photography are linked, one often driving the other, and also explore some of the latest technologies of nighttime photography.

 Drawn from the Library’s photograph collections, Dark Side: Night Photography in Virginia will include approximately fifty photographs, ranging from the 1890s to the present.
 The exhibit is shown in the first floor gallery at the Library of Virginia, June 10 through October 5, 2013.
 It is open to the public with free parking located under the Library.